Introducing Music Publishing in the Age of the Songwriter, a new report from Synchtank.

 Through interviews with leading executives and songwriters including Björn Ulvaeus, Carianne Marshall, Jon Platt, Mary Megan Peer, Merck Mercuriadis, and Nile Rodgers, the report delivers the most comprehensive analysis of the music publishing industry from the perspective of those leading it and the songwriters it serves.

-This is the third instalment of the report, which is being released in the following four parts:
+This is the fourth instalment of the report, which is being released in the following four parts:

 - The Evolution of Music Publishing